Mucus in Stool: Common Causes, Symptoms, and Diagnosis

 Crohn’s disease is an inflammatory bowel condition that affects your gastrointestinal (GI) tract.
 Initial indications of Crohn’s disease are diarrhea accompanied by fatigue and abundant mucus in the stool because of the compromised mucus barrier within the inflamed intestines of GIT.

-In people with different types of inflammatory bowel disease (IBD), the levels of specific mucins (mucus in stools) change depending on how severe the disease is and how much inflammation there is in the intestines.
-These changes in mucin levels reflect how well the intestines are able to protect themselves and heal in different kinds of IBD.
+In people with different types of inflammatory bowel disease (IBD), the levels of specific mucins (mucus in stools) change depending on the severity of the disease and the amount of inflammation in the intestines.
+These changes in mucin levels reflect how well the intestines can protect themselves and heal in different kinds of IBD.

 Hemorrhoids